zhubonan/aiida-castep/docs/source/user_guide/get_started.rst

   may be called to simplify the process once the structure is known.
   The pseudopotentials can be any combination of ``OtfgData``, ``UspData``, ``UpfData`` nodes.

-* An optional ``ParameterData`` node with link name ``settings`` can be supplied to defines extra properties such as initial spins and use of symbolic link in restart calculations.
+* An optional ``Dict`` node with link name ``settings`` can be supplied to defines extra properties such as initial spins and use of symbolic link in restart calculations.

 The simply the process, a ``ProcessBuilder`` instance can be used to define the inputs under interactive python shell.
 Finally, the calculation can be submitted by the ``aiida.engine.submit`` or the ``aiida.engine.run_get_node`` function.